Home Crosses Pagan symbols & customs Site search

 In some cases, as the community grew, the Market Cross was often in the way.
 If they were in bad repair they were simply demolished.
 Others, like Hunts Cross, were moved to a more convenient location - perhaps a park or local parish church grounds (see Churchyard Cross.)

-Whilst many of the actual crosses have disappeared, through natural weathering or blocks of stone 'borrowed' to repair buildings, many stumps remain (above left) and show quite clearly the traditional plinth of three steps.
+Whilst many of the actual crosses have disappeared, through natural weathering or blocks of stone 'borrowed' to repair buildings, many stumps remain (see top of this page) and show quite clearly the traditional plinth of three steps.
 (See Calvary Cross)

-Conversely, some places incorporate 'Cross' in the name, not because of a particular structure or monument, but because the village lies on a major crossroads.
+Some places incorporate 'Cross' in the name, not because of a particular structure or monument, but because the village lies on a major crossroads.
 Barcombe Cross in Sussex, England, is one such example.
-There has been a settlement at the junction of the ancient Greensand Way and the main London-Lewes road since Roman times.
+It's the site of a Roman-times settlement at the junction of the ancient Greensand Way and the main London-Lewes road.
 Bridgeton Cross is another example.

 Mercat Cross